You and the EBU

 Want to learn?
 Want to teach?

 The EBU is England's national bridge organisation and it is committed to developing the game of duplicate bridge through an extensive education programme.
-If you would like to learn to play bridge you can find a teacher on our teachers pages.
+If you would like to learn to play bridge you can find a teacher on our teacher's pages.
+If you would like to train to teach bridge, please look at our dedicated teacher training programmes and the English Bridge Teachers Association.

 Security for our members